heejin-yoon/heejin-yoon.github.io/index.md

 Welcome!
 I'm a Ph.D. student in Real Estate and Urban Land Economics at the Wisconsin School of Business, [UW-Madison](https://www.wisc.edu/).

-I received his B.B.A. in Business Administration from Yonsei University and M.S. in Finance from KAIST College of Business.
-I've also worked at the Bank of Korea, the central bank of South Korea, as an economist for four years.
+Prior to joining the program, I was an economist at the Bank of Korea, the central bank of South Korea.
+I received B.B.A. in Business Administration from Yonsei University and M.S. in Finance from KAIST College of Business.
 <br/><br/><br/>

 ## Contact